ChrystopherBorba/UrnaEletronica/README.md

 Introduction
 Smart contract is a technology that consist in formalize contract rules through an algorithm, this code is written in solidity language, and is executed in a data decentralized platform named blockchain, which is simulated in the IDE remix ethereum, allowing automatic events, real time information, transparency, rastreability, immutability and data security.

-Não foi fornecido texto alternativo para esta imagem Development
+Development
 In the Brazilians elections, there are an electronic ballot box, responsible to count the voting in each electoral college that allows the electors to type the candidate number.
 This equipment is demonstrated bellow:

-Não foi fornecido texto alternativo para esta imagem There is a remote control, normally operated by a poll worker, which allows insert the elector identification number, to verify if the same elector have voted earlier, this verification is important for ensure that the elector can’t vote more than one time in the same election.
+There is a remote control, normally operated by a poll worker, which allows insert the elector identification number, to verify if the same elector have voted earlier, this verification is important for ensure that the elector can’t vote more than one time in the same election.
 Also, the poll worker need print a record after and other before the voting period, to prove that the electronic ballot box was started with zero votes (default configuration), and show the result of the computed votes in the end.
-The step-by-step of the process is demonstrated bellow:

-Não foi fornecido texto alternativo para esta imagem In this case, shall be created two accounts, one to represent the Ballot Box and other to represent the remote control.
-The algorithm of this process is demonstrated below:

 Constructor: